This page contains affiliate links. Please read our disclosure for more info.

 Avoid visiting Tokyo Disneyland on weekends or national holidays as it will be extremely busy.

 Check this Tokyo Disney crowd calendar to find the quietest day to visit.
-Look for days that are yellow, green, or light blue.
+Look for days that are green or light blue.
 It’s in Japanese but with Google Translate you should be able to figure it out.

 Mid-January is the quietest time to visit but it will be cold and more rides than usual may be closed.